mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 1:02:24

-**Question**: [...]
+**Question:** [...]
 I’ve experienced that if I try to fight [pain], it gets worse, and if I get into it, then I can stay with it, but then all of a sudden inside my mind, all of a sudden, that’s it, and then I have to move, and so forth.
 So, does it get better with sitting?

-**Katagiri**: Mmm, well, if you continue to sit, you can be free from the pain, you can get better.
+**Katagiri:** Mmm, well, if you continue to sit, you can be free from the pain, you can get better.
 But, don’t worry too much, okay?
 Anyway, pain is also your friend.
 Because pain is coming from thought.
 Whatever you do, [there is] always pain.
 Not only in zazen; if you want to be an athlete, a football player – there is always pain there.
 Even though you become a janitor, there’s always pain there.
 So, not only zazen.

-**Same person**: I have a sensation, like, I can see my feet turning blue.
+**Same person:** I have a sensation, like, I can see my feet turning blue.
 Is there a danger to this? *[Laughter.]*

-**Katagiri**: Well...
+**Katagiri:** Well...

-**Same person**: Am I sitting wrong, or what... ?
+**Same person:** Am I sitting wrong, or what... ?

-**Katagiri**: No, no; it’s pretty natural.
+**Katagiri:** No, no; it’s pretty natural.

-**Same person**: I mean, they do come back to life eventually.
+**Same person:** I mean, they do come back to life eventually.

-**Katagiri**: Yeah, but be careful if your feet are numb, okay?
+**Katagiri:** Yeah, but be careful if your feet are numb, okay?
 After standing, usually the numbness goes away, but if numbness is staying with your feet for a long time, you must be careful.
 Sometimes such a thing happens.
 But usually, when you stand up, the numbness is gone, no problem.
 It’s very natural, because if you cross legs, the circulation stops; that’s very good for you.
 After stopping the circulation a while, circulation goes well.
 Just like day and night.
 You cannot always stay in the day time; if you want to get the vitality of the daytime, you should sleep.
 So, stop the circulation for a while.
 That’s good.

-**Question**: [Roshi](glossary#roshi), is it good to also work at strengthening your muscles?
+**Question:** [Roshi](glossary#roshi), is it good to also work at strengthening your muscles?
 To do some other kinds of exercise, or running, so that your body would be strong, and it’s not going to eliminate the pain, but...

-**Katagiri**: Yes.
+**Katagiri:** Yes.
 Flexible; that’s pretty nice.

 In many ways we try to fit to the zazen posture.
 If you want to do zazen, zazen never comes up to you, you cannot wait for it to come up to you.
 If you want to do zazen, *you* should go *to* zazen.
 For this, physically we should understand our human body and mind, and try to fit to zazen.
 For this, we have to take exercise sometimes.

-**Question**: Roshi?
+**Question:** Roshi?
 I was concerned because the conditioning expert who came and taught us some exercises and some stretches said that our knees shouldn’t bend that way, that they should just bend this way.

-**Katagiri**: What is the question?
+**Katagiri:** What is the question?

-**Same person**: Well, I felt concerned about that, because she felt it was not good for our knees to sit in the posture.
+**Same person:** Well, I felt concerned about that, because she felt it was not good for our knees to sit in the posture.

-**Katagiri**: Oh.
+**Katagiri:** Oh.
 Do you think so?

-**Same person**: I don’t know.
+**Same person:** I don’t know.
 There’s a rumor going around that it’s not.

-**Katagiri**: Oh.
+**Katagiri:** Oh.
 Well, I don’t know, biologically speaking.
 Maybe so, but it’s no worry.
 You cannot do always something good perfectly, okay?
 For instance, your diet, or whatever you do.
 Even though you live here, do you take in completely fresh, pure air?
 Intellectually, we want that.
 But look at this room!
 It’s really dirty, dusty.
 We cannot see this room’s air, but if morning sun comes in, you can see lots of dust, don’t you think so?
 We always take a breath in such a situation, but we’re alright. *[He laughs.]* I don’t want to recommend for you to get dirty air.
 I don’t think so.
 But I don’t recommend you to take always pure air.
 Sometimes... dirty.
 But I don’t mean to break your legs, okay? *[Laughter.]* So listen to the situation.
 You know, assess.

 For instance, people will have a problem with their low back.
 All chiropractors say, “Don’t sit; sitting makes it worse.”
 But, we’re sitting.
 Intellectually it’s not good, because if your spine is wrong, sort of like this, then you will have pressure, you know, in your bones.
 So it’s not good, but whether you sit or stand up, it’s always pressure.
 The best way is all day you should lie down, that’s better – but you cannot lie down all day!
 You have walk and you have to go someplace.
 If you stand up, immediately pressure comes.
 Do you understand?
 So why is it all chiropractors refuse sitting?
 If chiropractors refuse sitting, they should refuse standing or walking too; just lie down.
 Don’t you think so?